Conditions We See

 Standard GI care usually rules out the dramatic stuff (cancer, celiac, IBD) and then defaults to symptom management: acid suppressors, antispasmodics, or fiber.
 If nothing visible shows up on a scope, you’re told it’s “functional.”

 The problem: the gut is not just a tube.
 It’s an engine room.
 Stomach acid, pancreatic enzymes, bile flow, the microbiome, the gut barrier, and the nervous system that runs all of it have to work in sequence.
 When one piece is off, the whole line slows or floods.
-A normal scope tells you the pipes aren’t broken, it doesn’t tell you whether the engine is running.
+A normal scope tells you the pipes aren’t broken.
+It doesn’t tell you whether the engine is running.

 When we run the right panels, we frequently find low stomach acid (hypochlorhydria), bacterial overgrowth, or food patterns that explain symptoms a generic IBS label never could.